csh970605/csh970605.github.io/_posts/2023-04-23-Bellman_Equation.md

 ---

 # What is Bellman Equation
-Bellman Equation writes the value of a decision problem at a certain point in time in terms of the payoff from some initial choices and the value of the remaining decision problem that results from those initial choices.
+The Bellman Equation expresses the value of a decision problem at a certain point in time in terms of the payoff from initial choices and the value of the remaining decision problem resulting from those initial choices.
-<br><br><br>
+<br><br><br><br>

-# The formula of Bellman Equation
+# The Formula of the Bellman Equation

 <center>